-I was against military school growing up because I do not enjoy people screaming at me, and it seemed to me that screaming at soldiers was a significant part of being in the military.
+Growing up, I was against military school because I did not enjoy people screaming at me, and it seemed to me that screaming at soldiers was a significant part of being in the military.

 Even though I might be wrong about the military, I cannot deny one thing they had clear: paying attention is essential for saving people’s lives or mastering weaponry.

-I read a book a while back where they talked about the act of Flowamongst soldiers, meditators, and in work environments.
+I read a book a while back where they talked about the act of Flow amongst soldiers, meditators, and work environments.

 Flow is a state reached when all the parts concentrate on a single purpose.
 Everyone has one goal in mind, and everything they have learned in their life up to that point is used just for that reason.

-The power created and the dance among all the moving parts is a thing of beauty.
+The power this state of Flow creates and the dance among all the moving parts are beautiful.
 People reach states of mental clarity, transparency, and a form of mental readiness that has been compared to group telepathy or close to it.

 - Group dynamic

 - A sense of purpose